jankechm/amcef_microservice/README.md

 This is an issue with Spring Boot and Docker Desktop since version 4.31.0 https://github.com/spring-projects/spring-boot/issues/41199.

 ### Generating OpenAPI documentation
-The documentation is being generated during the integration test phase and the app has to be started (it is stopped right after that phase).
+The documentation is being generated during the integration test phase and the app is started (it is stopped right after that phase).
 For this purpose, the _openapi_ profile has to be used.
 ```
 ./mvnw clean verify -Popenapi
 ```